 A lot of the show's humour comes from the fact that Rick is simultaneously a Universe-faring adventurer, but also a man living in his daughter's spare room.
 The clash between the fantastical sci-fi and the domestic quarrels of people trying to live ordinary lives is what makes him unique.
 And it's this tension between Science and ordinary life that creates Rick's hell.

-While Rick himself may not be a particularly moral character to have on the list (he's basically a terrible person) I had to include him because he perfectly encapsulates the dark side to being a Scientist...they are sometimes lonely individuals who struggle with everyday life.
+While Rick himself may not be a particularly moral character to have on the list (he's basically a terrible person) I had to include him because he perfectly encapsulates the dark side of being a Scientist...they are sometimes lonely individuals.
 When you see the beauty and insanity of the Universe everywhere you look, it can be hard to connect with other humans.
-Rick Sanchez is on here because every now and then the show hits a heart-breaking home run in depicting the burden of the genius: when you're brilliant, nobody ever really gets you.
+Rick Sanchez is on here because every now and then the show hits a heart-breaking gut-punch in depicting the burden of genius: when you're brilliant, nobody gets you.

 4. The Doctor (Doctor Who)

 There are three reasons The Doctor is a brilliant Scientist.
 The first is his sense of hope.
-While Rick Sanchez essentially gives up on people, The Doctor believes almost anyone can be redeemed and that no situation is truly hopeless.
+While Rick Sanchez gives up on people, The Doctor believes almost anyone can be redeemed and that no situation is truly no-win.
 After all, he could spend his life anywhere in the known Universe and yet chooses to invest his efforts protecting a tiny backwater world called Earth.
-He is optimistic about our planet and sees hope amidst the bleak reality.
+He is optimistic about our planet and sees potential amid the bleak reality.